pgmodeler/pgmodeler/README.md

 Known Issues
 -----------

+* pgModeler does not runs fine in high resolution screens.
+In many parts of the software the texts and dialogs don't scales to a higher resolution automatically leading to a poor readability.
 * The diff process still presents false-positive results due its limitations.
 Sometimes, there is the need to run the process twice to get the full changes.
 * pgModeler does not fully supports the [quoted identifier notation](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS).
 When using quoted identifiers only the following characters are accepted in the middle of names: a-z A-Z 0-9 _ . @ $ - space
 * pgModeler is unusable in sandboxed Mac OS X installations.
 To workaround this issue you'll need to deactivate sandbox usage to run pgModeler properly.
 There is no planning to adapt this tool for sandbox feature in Mac OS X.